Vlsir/Hdl21Schematics/readme.md

 def import_schematic(path: Path) -> SimpleNamespace
 ```

 Both `import_schematic` and the `import` keyword override return a standard-library `SimpleNamespace` representing the "schematic module".
 A central attribute of this module is the generator function, which often has the same name as the schematic file.
+The `Params` type and all other identifiers defined or imported by the schematic's code-prelude are also available as attributes in this namespace.

 ---